 Our hospice care specialists provide care for terminally ill patients and their families.
 We know how sensitive these times may be, and our goal is to provide you and your family with effective healthcare that will improve the quality of a patient’s last days.

-We provide an individualized treatment plan to comfortably manage pain and physical symptoms of each need you may have.
-Our team is made of doctors, nurses, medical social workers, chaplains, grief counselors, and volunteers that work together to help you or a family member live life as comfortably and fulfilled as possible.
-The hospice care team meets weekly to discuss each case to ensure we are doing everything we can to meet your needs.
+We offer an individualized treatment plan to comfortably manage pain that is comprised of a team of doctors, nurses, social workers, chaplains, grief counselors, and volunteers.
+Our hospice care team meets weekly to discuss each case to ensure we are doing everything we can to meet your needs.

 Most often, hospice services are provided on an outpatient basis, either in your home or at a long-term care facility.
 Sometimes, however, inpatient hospice care may be required.
 Our facilities in Charlotte, Matthews and Salisbury offer short-stay, transitional units that focus on stabilizing symptoms and providing you and your family comfort and support in a homelike environment.
 While there, your family will learn how to provide hospice care once you transition back home.

 Support services - Grief is a normal reaction to losing a loved one and everyone experiences these feelings in a different way.
 Our focus is not to tell you how to grieve, but rather to give you the information and support you need to cope with your feelings in a healthy way.
-Some of the support services we may provide include:
+Some of our support services include:

 - Grief support services